Undergraduate Academic Program

-Note: College Eight 81A, and either 80A or 80B are mandatory for all incoming freshmen.
+Note: College Eight 81A, and 80A, or 80B, or 80C and 80D are mandatory for all incoming freshmen.
 College Eight 81B and 81C also satisfy many of UCSC’s general education requirements.

 - Cowell 80A, Introduction to University Discourse: Imagining Justice Past and Present, fall quarter, or Cowell 80B, Rhetoric and Inquiry: Imagining Justice Past and Present, fall quarter

-- Crown 80A, Introduction to University Discourse: Ethical Issues in Emerging Technologies, fall quarter, or Crown 80B, Rhetoric and Inquiry: Ethical Issues in Emerging Technologies, fall quarter
+Crown 80A, Introduction to University Discourse: Ethical Issues in Emerging Technologies, or Crown 80B, Rhetoric and Inquiry: Ethical Issues in Emerging Technologies

 - Kresge 80A, Introduction to University Discourse: Power and Representation, fall quarter, or Kresge 80B, Rhetoric and Inquiry: Power and Representation, fall quarter, or Kresge 80C and 80D, Introduction to University Discourse: Power and Representation Writing Intensive, fall and winter quarters; or 80F, Power and Representation: Collaborative Understandings, fall quarter

-- Merrill 80A, Introduction to University Discourse: Cultural Identities and Global Consciousness, fall quarter, Merrill 80B, Rhetoric and Inquiry: Cultural Identities and Global Consciousness, fall quarter; or 80F, Communicating Cultural Consciousness, fall quarter
+- Merrill 80A, Introduction to University Discourse: Cultural Identities and Global Consciousness, fall quarter, or Merrill 80B, Rhetoric and Inquiry: Cultural Identities and Global Consciousness, fall quarter; or 80F, Communicating Cultural Consciousness, fall quarter

 - Oakes 80A, Introduction to University Discourse: Communicating Diversity for a Just Society, fall quarter, or Oakes 80B, Communicating Diversity for a Just Society, fall quarter, or Oakes 80C and 80D, Introduction to University Discourse: Commmunicating Diversity for a Just Society Writing Intensive, fall and winter quarters

 - Porter 80A, Introduction to University Discourse: Writing Across the Arts, fall quarter, or Porter 80B, Rhetoric and Inquiry: Writing Across the Arts, fall quarter; or 80F, Composition, Creative Inquiry, and the Arts, fall quarter

 Stevenson 80A, Introduction to University Discourse: Self and Society, fall quarter, or Stevenson 80B, Rhetoric and Inquiry: Self and Society, fall quarter